ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 so look at :ref:`service` or :ref:`yum`, and don't stare too close into things like ``async_wrapper`` or you'll turn to stone.
 Nobody ever executes ``async_wrapper`` directly.

 Ok, let's get going with an example.
-We'll use Python.
+We're going to use Python.
 For starters, save this as a file named :file:`timetest.py`

 .. code-block:: python